 Many others think that a defendant can avoid a conviction if the victim simply skips court.
 This is a bad thought for several reasons.
 First, a witness exposes herself to prosecution if she ignores a summons to appear in court.
 Second, in some situations, the Commonwealth can obtain a conviction even when the victim does not come to court.
 If the defendant admitted the crime, or other witnesses see the violence or injuries to the victim, the prosecution only needs "slight corroboration" of the crime to attain a conviction.
 This corroboration could be ripped clothes, visible injuries to the victim, or physical signs of a struggle.

 It is also important to realize that domestic cases are heard in special domestic relations courts.
 Domestic courts have different practices and procedures than other courts.
 Judges and prosecutors in these courts receive special training in domestic matters and as a result, there is a heightened sensitivity to domestic crimes heard in these courts.
 The maximum punishment for domestic assault is 12 months in jail.
 Domestic judges frequently impose active jail sentences.

 FIRST OFFENDERS PROGRAM: § 18.2-57.3

 The relatively low conviction rate mentioned above illustrates that domestic violence cases can be successfully defended.
-Strong defenses can expose problems such as reluctant witnesses, conflicting testimony or absent witnesses.
+Strong defenses can expose problems such as reluctant witnesses, conflicting testimony of absent witnesses.
 Legal practice in domestic courts is a very nuanced process.
-Accordingly any person charged with domestic assault should consider an attorney with specific experience handling this unique type of criminal charge.
+Accordingly, any person charged with domestic assault should consider an attorney with specific experience handling this unique type of criminal charge.